 It would soon be time to retire and I hadn't even started work yet!

 We weren't short of money as my wife had quite a good career.
-She had worked her way up from being a tea lady to become the Prime Minister.
-This meant there was a vacancy in the government for a new tea lady.
-So I went to the interview wearing a dress and lipstick, but didn't get the job as I have no idea how to make tea.
+She had worked her way up from being the Prime Minister's personal bodyguard to become the Prime Minister.
+I then applied for the job of her personal bodyguard, but didn't get it.

 I also went for an interview at a door factory, but couldn't find the way in.